robiningelbrecht/drupal-amqp-rabbitmq/README.md

 Navigate to `admin/content/generate-migration-message`.
 This form allows you to push a migration message to a queue.
 It simulates how a third party could push a message to a Drupal migration queue where it will get picked up by a consumer.
-The migration framework will then so the heavy lifting.
+The migration framework will then do the heavy lifting.

 ## Run consumers as background processes